SeldonIO/seldon-core/docs-gb/outlier.md

 ---
-description: Learn how to implement outlier detection in Seldon Core 2 using Alibi-Detect integration.
-This guide covers anomaly detection for ML models, image classification outlier detection, tabular data anomaly detection, and best practices for deploying and monitoring outlier detection models in production environments.
+description: Learn how to implement outlier detection in Seldon Core using Alibi-Detect integration for model monitoring and anomaly detection.
 ---

 # Outlier Detection